VelocityDv/orderbook/README.md

+FROM CHATGPT : defining the scope of the project adn the high level overview

 To provide a comprehensive understanding of how your project will link with kdb+, let's map out the overall architecture and the role of each component in your order book system, emphasizing the integration with kdb+.

 Project Scope and Architecture